wsy1607/Machine-Learning-Apps/marketing app/README.md

 * updateemailstatus.py (optional) updates all email status in the table "centralEmailList" by the email campaign administrator from the front-end.
 Inputs are a list of emails and a status so that every email would be manually controlled.

-### Step 4: Repeat the step 2 and step 3 until we complete the process
+### Step 4: Repeat the step 2 and step 3 until we complete the entire process

-* tracking.py (optional) reports all KPIs of our marketing applications to track the whole process including general emails information and sent emails information.

 ## Database Reference

-* Keyspace: craftshack
+* Keyspace: 'marketingApp'

 * All Tables: "rawSalesData","rawEmailList","versionInfo","beersData","centralEmailList","proposeEmailList"(temp),"finalEmailList"(temp),"sentEmailList","versionTests"